Sport and Event Marketing Program (Online) (Postgraduate) (B420)

 Program Overview

-PLEASE NOTE: This program is also offered full-time in person (COVID restrictions may result in changes to delivery).
-Please see Sport and Event Marketing Postgraduate program (B400) for additional details.
+PLEASE NOTE: This program is also offered full-time in person.
+Please see Sport and Event Marketing postgraduate program (B400) for additional details.

 Full Description

-• Develop integrated marketing and media plans for arts, entertainment, cause-related marketing and the sports industry.
+• Creating integrated marketing and media plans for the arts, entertainment, cause-related marketing, and sports sectors

-• Plan, execute and evaluate comprehensive events utilizing project management and team-building skills.
+• Organizing and executing events using project management and team-building skills

-This program is also offered full-time in person (COVID restrictions may result in changes to delivery).
-Students who wish to apply for the full-time in-person Sport and Event Marketing Postgraduate program, should apply to B400.
+This program is also offered full-time in person.
+Students who wish to apply for the full-time in-person Sport and Event Marketing postgraduate program should apply to B400.

 This Centre for Business program is part of our School of Marketing.